technomancy/leiningen/doc/DEPLOY.md

 [this](https://docs.sonatype.org/display/Repository/Sonatype+OSS+Maven+Repository+Usage+Guide)
 for details on how to get registered (you can ignore most of the info on that page regarding configuring Maven and/or ant, since we'll not be touching those tools).
-Note that all artifacts you deploy to OSS will need to use the groupId(s) you choose, so your project coordinates should be set up to match; e.g.:
+Note that all artifacts you deploy to Sonatype OSS will need to use the groupId(s) you choose, so your project coordinates should be set up to match; e.g.:

 ```clojure
 (defproject your.group.id/projectname "x.y.z" ...)
 ```

 2. Add your credentials for `oss.sonatype.org` to your `~/.lein/credentials.clj.gpg` file.
 Something like this will do:

 ```clojure
 {#"https://oss.sonatype.org/.*"
  {:username "username" :password "password"}}
 ```

 Refer to the instructions earlier on this page for how to encrypt a plain-text `credentials.clj` using GPG.

-3. Add the OSS deployment repository endpoints to your project.clj, e.g.:
+3. Add the Sonatype OSS deployment repository endpoints to your project.clj, e.g.:
 ```clojure
 :deploy-repositories [["releases" {:url "https://oss.sonatype.org/service/local/staging/deploy/maven2/"
                                    :creds :gpg}